prcastro/udacity-machine-learning/Capstone/capstone_report.md

 ### Refinement

-First we tried several algorithm (as see in notebook \#3).
+First (as seen in notebook \#3) we tried several algorithms contained in the Python library `scikit-learn`.
+We used the classifiers `RandomForestClassifier`, `KNeighborsClassifier`, `MLPClassifier`, `GradientBoostingClassifier`, `AdaBoostClassifier` and `SVC` from `sklearn`, all with default parameters.
+The `lightGBM` and `XGBoost` libraries' classifiers were also used with their default parameters.
 The result is that gradient boosting was indeed the best way to deal with this dataset, giving us the highest Normalized Gini (0.2700) when compared to algorithms like AdaBoost (0.2565), Random Forest (0.069), Multi-layer Perceptron (0.2407) and K-Nearest-Neighbors (0.0277).

 For the boosting algorithm, we started with 0.2700 of Normalized Gini, without dealing with missing data, and also without categorical encoding or balancing the dataset.
 We proceeded to find the best way to deal with the unbalanced target, just to find that all of the techniques we tried (under-sampling, over-sampling with SMOTE or class weights) had no positive impact on the performance (notebook \#4).
 After experimenting with techniques of dealing with missing values, we found that filling with the mean would raise the result to 0.2718 of Normalized Gini (notebook \#5).